How many credits do I need to be a full-time student?

 If you wish to take a higher-level course in French, German, or Spanish, you must get departmental permission with an add/drop form to register for a 3000-level language course.
 See your advisor or the Foreign Language Department (GC 108) for more details.

 The FLAT from BYU offers many more languages; currently you can test out of more than 55 languages.
-Once you have your test score results, you will need to bring them form to the Foreign Language Department (GC 108) in order to buy the credits.
+Once you have your test score results, you will need to bring them form to the Languages & Philosophy Department (GC 108) in order to buy the credits.

 Where can I find information about the Foreign Language Achievement Test?

 Please visit the FLAT website.
-There you will find information about what language tests are available at each location (BYU-Provo, BYU-Idaho, and Dixie State University), the cost to take the test, and testing dates.
-You can also register for your test on the website.
+There you will find information about what language tests are available, the cost to take the test, and testing dates.
+You can also register for your test on the website and take the test at SUU's Testing Center.

 What is CLEP?